Electronics Training Launched at TSU

 The main audience of the course includes professionals in the field of electronics involved in the design and operation of equipment, as well as master's and postgraduate students studying physical, chemical, and technical specialties.

 The course emphasizes the development of synchrotron radiation detectors, which play a key role in the configuration of research stations.
-Participants will study the main technological processes of detector production, modern trends in microelectronic manufacturing, and the selection of materials for these devices.
+Participants will study the main technological processes of detector production, modern trends in microelectronic production, and the selection of materials for these devices.

 Attention will be paid to working with the TCAD Sentaurus program for modeling the characteristics of sensors and specialized tools for designing and modeling units of amplifying integrated circuits.